 An Acrow prop is a telescopic tubular steel piece of construction equipment.
-It is used as a temporary support.
-Acrow props are known by several names including shore prop, acro prop, acro jack and post shores.
+It is used as temporary support.
+Known by several names including shore prop, acro prop, acro jack and post shores.
 They are height adjustable by a wide diameter screw thread which is on the outside of the tube.
-The use of a screw thread means that the props are able to be tightened when already in place, which allows the user to adjust the load that each one bears.
+The use of a screw thread means that the props can be tightened when already in place, which allows the user to adjust the load that each one bears.

 The safe working load (SWL) that each Acrow Prop can bear depends on the size (please see table).
 The SWL decreases as the prop is extended.